Holbrook Academy’s Curriculum:

 We consider carefully the needs of each individual to ensure that all students have every opportunity to develop the knowledge, skills, qualifications and experience for life beyond Holbrook Academy.

 We review our learning offer regularly and adapt to the changing ‘life’ outside of the Academy reflecting changes in technology and the local and national world or work for example.

 Our curriculum is underpinned by our recognition that to be fully successful, our students need to have opportunities to develop as young citizens in modern Britain.
 Through day to day school life and through our Active Citizenship and PSHEE programmes, we promote the British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of different beliefs.

-The Curriculum Details provide subject information for each year group and identifies what will be taught throughout each term.
+The Curriculum Detail 2021-2022 provides subject information for each year group and identifies what will be taught throughout each term.